Employment and Training Administration, Department of Labor, in concurrence with the Wage and Hour Division, Department of Labor.

 This rule is not a major rule as defined by section 804 of the Small Business Regulatory Enforcement Fairness Act of 1996.
 This rule will not result in an annual effect on the economy of $100,000,000 or more; a major increase in costs or prices; or significant adverse effects on competition, employment, investment, productivity, innovation, or on the ability of the United States-based companies to compete with foreign based companies in domestic and export markets.

 The Department has reviewed this rule in accordance with E.O.
 13132 regarding federalism and has determined that it does not have federalism implications.
-The rule does not have substantial direct effects on States, on the relationship between the States, or on the distribution of power and responsibilities among the various levels of Government as described by E.O.
+The rule does not have substantial direct effects on States, on the relationship between the States, or on the distribution of power and responsibilities among the various Start Printed Page 69541levels of Government as described by E.O.
 13132.
 Therefore, the Department has determined that this rule will not have a sufficient federalism implication to warrant the preparation of a summary impact statement.

 This rule was reviewed under the terms of E.O.
 13175 and determined not to have Tribal implications.
 The rule does not have substantial direct effects on one or more Indian Tribes, on the relationship between the Federal Government and Indian Tribes, or on the distribution of power and responsibilities between the Federal Government and Indian Tribes.
 As a result, no Tribal summary impact statement has been prepared.